 Byelaws must be ‘confirmed’ (approved) by a secretary of state for the government before they can come into force.
 Before applying for approval, councils have to advertise any proposed byelaws in the local press to give members of the public a chance to comment on them.

-Leeds City Council has a large number of local byelaws for the Leeds area.
+We have a large number of local byelaws for the Leeds area.